PeterJemley/Bridget-iOS-App/performance_test_results.md

 ## Notes
 - Performance monitoring shows clear bottlenecks in network and memory usage
-- App stability is excellent (no crashes)
+- App stability is good (no crashes)
 - Ready for Phase 6: Performance Optimization